Simplebankdev/Simple./README.md

 #### Air drop

-Multiple airdrop campaigns will be scheduled to rewards SimpleBank community.
+Multiple airdrop campaigns will be scheduled to rewards Simple community.

 __________________________________________________________________________